List of unproduced DC Comics projects: Static Shock TV series

 In October 2014, Warner Bros. intended to launch a live-action Static Shock program from Reginald Hudlin as part of the company's new Blue Ribbon Content digital division, and were eyeing Jaden Smith for the role of Virgil Hawkins/Static.
 Actor Tyler James Williams said in the following year that Smith was cast as Static, but was not confirmed by Blue Ribbon Content or Warner Bros.
 Hudlin, DC Comics Chief Creative Officer Geoff Johns, and Static co-creator Denys Cowan were collaborating on the live-action project.
 Since then, there have been no new announcements.

 Static animated direct-to-video film

-In 2017, when asked if the character could have a feature film set in the DC Animated Universe as part of the DC Universe Animated Original Movies line, producer James Tucker responded that there was interest in Static on the studio.
+In 2017, when asked if the character could have a feature film set in the DC Animated Universe as part of the DC Universe Animated Original Movies line, producer James Tucker responded that there was interest in Static at the studio.
 There have been no further discussions for such a project.